nithiritgithup/Contact-Manager/README.md

-ontact Manager Program with CSV Export
+Contact Manager Program with CSV Export
 This Python program serves as a simple contact manager that allows users to manage their contact list with features for adding, viewing, editing, and deleting contacts.
 Additionally, it includes functionality to export contacts to a CSV file for easy data handling and sharing.
 Below is an overview of the program's features:

 Features: